INFOSYS221-2021/lab-06-l4-group-1/README.md

 # Task 2
 1. Array
 2. In the code "for (int i = 0; i < bedArr.length; i++)" it iterates through the array until it reaches the end of the queue.
-3. You use the dot nation lenght().
-If my array was called bedArr then to find the length of it I would use bedArr.length()
+3. You use the dot nation length.
+If my array was called bedArr then to find the length of it I would use bedArr.length
-4.
+4. To add an item to an array you can just make the array enter a value
+5. This is not in the code